How to claim compensation yourself for delayed or cancelled flight in EU? This article will tell you everything about:

 - Write to the consumer rights protection agency in the country where the flight departed from

 Often upon the second letter the airline will agree to pay.
 It seems to be airline policy not to spend money.
 You can also take the airline to court, and many cases have been very successful.
 Recently a Latvian lady took the local charter company to court and they had to pay as well.
 So yes, charters are not exempt from paying!
 However, this is time consuming and better try all of the options described above.
+If you see that you are no successful, you can try one of the third parties that can get the compensation for you, such as Skycop.

 What to do if airline refuses to pay your compensation and what to answer to that: The list of common responses